jtresko/BS_KB/docs/indicators-and-features/Net Option Flow A Complete Guide.md

 title: "Net Option Flow: A Complete Guide"
 layout: default
 parent: Indicators & Features
-grand_parent: Help Center
-nav_order: 2
+nav_order: 3
 ---

 Net Option Flow (NOF) is a key feature in BigShort, providing traders with insights into market sentiment by analyzing real-time options activity.
-Whether you’re looking at [SmartFlow](https://intercom.help/bigshort/en/articles/10445405-smartflow-tab), [SF Segregated](/docs/getting-started/SF Segregated Tab/), or [Ultraflow](https://intercom.help/bigshort/en/articles/10442189-understanding-the-ultraflow-tab) in BigShort the Net Option Flow chart equips you with powerful tools to uncover trading opportunities.
+Whether you’re looking at [SmartFlow](/getting-started/SmartFlow Tab/), [SF Segregated](/getting-started/SF Segregated Tab/), or [Ultraflow](/getting-started/Understanding the UltraFlow Tab/) in BigShort the Net Option Flow chart equips you with powerful tools to uncover trading opportunities.

 This guide explains what Net Option Flow is, where to find it, and how to interpret the chart to integrate it into your trading strategy.